-A cell is a basic and fundamental unit of life.
-Therefore, if we were to break an organism apart to the cellular level, the smallest independent component - which would be found can be the cell.
+A cell is a fundamental unit of life.
+Therefore, if we were to break an organism apart to the cellular level, the smallest independent component which would be found would be the cell.

 Each cell contains a fluid known as cytoplasm, enclosed by a membrane.
-And also presents in the cytoplasm are several biomolecules such as nucleic acids, proteins, and lipids.
+Also, the cytoplasm contains several biomolecules such as nucleic acids, proteins, and lipids.
 Furthermore, the cellular structures known as cell organelles are suspended in the cytoplasm.

-A cell structure is comprised of the individual components with specific functions important to carry out the processes of life.
+A cell structure is composed of individual components with specific functions important to carry out the processes of life.
 These components include cell membrane, cell wall, cytoplasm, nucleus, and also cell organelles.

 Importance of MCQs

 In general, the Multiple Choice Questions (MCQs) are recognized as the most useful and widely applicable type of objective test elements.
 They could be used to measure the most important educational outcomes, such as understanding, knowledge, judgment, and problem-solving.

 By preparing these MCQs once after completing every topic, we can able to attempt competitive exams like NEET easily and effectively.

 Let us look at the MCQ on cell structure and function, including the cell structure and function MCQ with answers.

 1. In the given list, which is the simplest amino acid?